mit-acl/panther/Readme.md

 ## General Setup

-MADER has been tested with
+PANTHER has been tested with
 * Ubuntu 16.04/ROS Kinetic
 * Ubuntu 18.04/ROS Melodic